 Criminals like the dark, so then, let’s “Give Them Light”, lots of it.
 Having plenty of exterior lighting around the perimeter of your home is very upsetting to an intruder.
 Motion activated lighting is a great option.
 Place lighting around all entrances, corners, the garage and any area where foliage, fences or other items create a hidden and dark area.

-Criminals also like it quiet - so let's give them a noisy welcome when they arrive.
+Criminals also like it quiet – so let’s give them a noisy welcome when they arrive.
 Home security alarms are, of course, an option and there are many companies and systems available and worth looking into.
 There are some alternatives if this is not feasible for you, such as simple door and window alarms that attach to the frame and ring or sound when someone enters.
 Keep an ear piercing whistle or your spare car keypad near your bed and hit the alarm button if you sense an intruder.
 Any noise is good noise.
+This is one way you can accomplish protecting yourself at home without force.
 Of course, a barking dog can be a great deterrent, but do keep in mind that most criminals are ready to befriend a dog with a nice piece of meat or other treat!

 One final thought on the exterior security of your home is who you allow into your home.
 Anyone who enters your home a breach of your security plan, so only allow in people with whom you are fully comfortable and familiar.
 Do not let strangers in at any time.
 If someone needs assistance or needs to use your phone, offer to make the call for them or call 911 for them from inside your home with the door closed.
 Verify any and all service men, utility representatives, and even authorities, by calling the company or agency and validating their identity and authorization to be in your area.
 We tend to worry about being rude.
 This kind of preventative action is not rude; it is wise.
 Any legitimate professional or intelligent person would understand your caution.